andraugust/andraugust.github.io/stat_thermo.md

 $$

-This function turns out to be shaped like a Gaussian with a peak at
+This function turns out to be shaped like a Gaussian.
+By taking the total derivative of $$\Omega$$ and setting it equal to zero, we find that it peaks when

 $$